The Ultimate 7 Days Jordan Road Trip Itinerary

 Madaba

 Another interesting place we passed by was Madaba.
 This city is located on a mountaintop with a view of the Dead Sea.
 It has one of the largest Christian communities in Jordan, so you will find many nice churches, including the St John church.
-In this church you will not only find the largest and most famous mosaic of Madaba, but you also have a beautiful view of the area from the tower, which makes it definitely worth a visit.
+In this church, you will not only find the largest and most famous mosaic of Madaba, but you also have a beautiful view of the area from the tower, which makes it definitely worth a visit.

 In addition to the churches, we also found a cozy neighborhood full of restaurants and souvenir shops in the center.
-We thought this was the perfect place to stop for lunch, and break the trip of this day.
+We thought this was the perfect place to stop for lunch and break the trip of this day.

-Kawon's kitchen.
+Lunch Tip: Kawon’s kitchen.
 It is a bookstore with a nice cafe, a big garden and a delicious vegetarian kitchen.

 Day 8